-Jen Kelly, Director
+Jen Kelly, Founder and Director

 The GKCCT was founded in memory of my daughter Grace who passed away in 2014.
 Grace was a loving, caring little girl who above all wanted to help and look after other children.
 Her legacy, the Grace Kelly Childhood Cancer Trust was set up to do just that, to help other children as I know this is exactly what she would have wanted.